 This event is hosted by the Center for the Integration of Research, Teaching and Learning (CIRTL) and is designed for graduate students and faculty mentors.
 Register for this workshop by logging in with your CIRTL account.
 If you do not have a CIRTL account, you can create one with your UF credentials.

 Application deadline: January 19, 2021

-Click here for more information and registration: Inclusive Teaching and Design Practices
+Click here for more information and registration: Basics of Online Teaching and Learning

 The Office of Faculty Development & Teaching Excellence is launching a new tool to manage the Passport to Great Teaching program, the Passport Portal!
 Events listed below are art of this program.
 Graduate students and postdocs are welcome to participate!

 More information and registration for all workshops can be found in the Passport Portal.
 If you are unable to register for a workshop, please create a Passport Portal account, then try registering again after you receive a confirmation email.
 For help navigating the Passport Portal, view the user guide.

 - View workshops

 - View miles, badges and certificates earned

 For more information on the new Passport Portal please visit our Passport to Great Teaching webpage.